wasp-lang/wasp/web/docs/data-model/operations/actions.md

 1.  `Input`

-    The type of the `args` object (i.e., the Action's input payload).
+    The type of the `args` object (the Action's input payload).
 The default value is `never`.

 2.  `Output`

-    The type of the Action's return value (i.e., the Action's output payload).
+    The type of the Action's return value (the Action's output payload).
 The default value is `unknown`.

 The defaults were chosen to make the type signature as permissive as possible.
 If don't want your Action to take/return anything, use `void` as a type argument.